YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Visual guide showing warning signs that should prompt clinic contact after nicotine use during hair transplant recovery

 Do not squeeze pimples aggressively.
 Do not pick crusts to prove whether grafts are alive.
 Do not keep adding new products to the scalp.
-If the area may be infected, the page on infection after a hair transplant explains why timing and medical guidance matter.
+If the area may be infected, infection after a hair transplant needs timing and medical guidance, not extra trauma to the skin.

 Photos can help, but they must be clear, recent, and taken in normal light.
 If the skin looks painful, open, wet, or dark, do not wait several days because the pouch itself felt harmless.
 Your own scalp is the case that matters.